majornista/phonegap-mobile-accessibility-test/README.md

 The app should be compatible with iOS 5+ and Android 4.0+, and I've included the platform projects in the repository.

-One caveat with the iOS project is that you need to link the MobileAccessibility.framework, which became available in iOS 7, by -weak_reference in order for the project to compile properly and be backward compatible with earlier versions of iOS.